otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/12-data-store.md

 // We need a reference to the context, i.e., SettingsFragment.
 Note: you can use this class with an Activity class SettingsManager(context: Context) {

-    // Create a new data store - it will store the mode as key/value pairs, i.e., is_light_mode: 0 or is_dark_mode: 1
+    // Create a new data store - it will store the mode as key/value pairs, i.e., is_dark_mode: 0 or is_dark_mode: 1
     private val dataStore: DataStore<Preferences> =
         context.applicationContext.createDataStore(DATA_STORE_NAME) // This constant is declared in a companion object at the bottom of this class